-The widespread collaboration of new technologies into the \textit{education} domain revolutionize education in the future.
-In the education domain, NLP techniques can help education in the following ways: \begin{itemize} \item NLP technologies provide automatic key information extraction which facilitates to highlight the key points.
-In the cases where teachers and students read passages, tutorials, and textbooks.
-The key points and knowledge should be annotated or noticed from unstructured text.
-Automatic key information extraction can assistant to identify the key notes which help them understand and comprehend during teaching and learning. \item NLP technologies offer intelligent tutoring and recommendation.
-For example, when students are learning a concept, a system can help recommend relevant concepts, practices, and reading materials such that the students can find proper reading materials as references, which enables active learning and self-inspection for students. \item NLP technologies help automatic problem solving.
-For example, in math or science courses, students may have extensive questions towards the exercises after the classes.
-To avoid repeat and overloading questions for teachers, NLP technologies can conduct reasoning and answer the questions automatically.
-Moreover, they can give explanations to the complex questions and intermediate solutions for the problems. \item NLP technologies facilitate automatic smart content generation.
-For example, teachers have trouble in preparing the teaching materials from a rush of information on the Internet or textbooks.
-With the help of retrieval technologies, we can create a wide variety of digital learning materials, such as retrieving reading passages for students in a reading course.
-Similarly, given a passage in the textbook as the context and a concept as the correct answer, NLP techniques can quickly construct a multiple-choice question associated with the test question and the distractors.
-This could facilitate the teachers to make quick quizzes for classes. \item NLP techniques enables personalized instruction.
-Students may come from different levels, learn different subjects and have difficulties in different concepts.
-In such a case, it is vital to track the learning trajectory and provide personalized instruction to the students.
-Various NLP models trained on different annotated data collected from different scenarios could contribute to the personalized education. \item NLP technologies achieve AI-supported assessment and correction.
-For example, it is time-consuming for teachers to grade the essays and codes from students in linguistics or coding classes, by analyzing the textual contents of the assignments, NLP applications can figure out the errors in the assignment and return the corresponding correction to the students. \end{itemize} We display the education scenarios in real-world, relevant NLP techniques, and the potential contributions of them in Figure~\ref{fig:applications}.
-These techniques are able to analyze students performance, allowing for more flexible learning, thus freeing up valuable time for teachers.
+In the education domain, the widespread collaboration of new technologies into the \textit{education} domain revolutionizes education in the future.
+NLP techniques can help education in the following ways: \begin{itemize} \item NLP technologies provide automatic key information extraction from unstructured text which facilitates highlighting the key points when teachers and students read passages, tutorials, and textbooks. \item NLP technologies offer intelligent tutoring and recommendations.
+When students are learning a concept, a system can help recommend relevant concepts, practices, and reading materials such that the students can find proper reading materials as references, which enables active learning and self-inspection for students. \item NLP technologies help automatic problem-solving.
+For example, in math or science courses, students may have extensive questions about exercises after the classes.
+To avoid repeated and overwhelming questions for teachers, NLP technologies can conduct reasoning and answer the questions automatically. \item NLP technologies facilitate automatic smart content generation when teachers have trouble in preparing the teaching materials from a rush of information on the Internet or textbooks.
+Additionally, given a passage in the textbook as the context and a concept as the correct answer, NLP techniques can quickly construct a multiple-choice question associated with the test question and the distractors.
+This could facilitate the teachers to make quick quizzes for classes. \item NLP techniques enable personalized instruction.
+Students may have different background and it is vital to track the learning trajectory and provide personalized instruction to the students.
+Various NLP models trained on different annotated data collected from different scenarios could contribute to personalized education. \item NLP technologies enable AI-supported assessment and correction.
+For example, it is time-consuming for teachers to grade the essays and codes from students in linguistics or coding classes, by analyzing the textual contents of the assignments, NLP applications can figure out the errors in the assignment and return the corresponding correction to the students. \end{itemize} The above techniques allow for more flexible and effective learning for students, thus freeing up valuable time for teachers.